skypyproject/skypy/docs/configuration_files.rst

       comoving_distance: !astropy.cosmology.Planck15.comoving_distance
         z: !numpy.linspace [ 0, 1.3, num=10 ]

+* `Reference a variable`: variables can be referenced by their full name tagged with a dollar sign ``$``.
-  or you could also define the variables at the top level and then reference them
+  In the previous example you could also define the variables at the top-level of the file and then reference them:

   .. code:: yaml